Code-Cause-Collective/studytimer.io/CONTRIBUTING.md

    git push -u origin my-fix-branch-issue-id
    ```

-9. In GitHub, send a pull request to `Study Timer:main`.
+9. In GitHub, send a pull request to `studytimer.io:main`.

 ### Reviewing a Pull Request